koikoikoi/nvqueue/README.md

 You can also test the installation by running the included simple test that creates a queue and verifies that it is added to the database and is returned with a GET request.

+Make sure you are in the same top-level `nvqueue` directory (there are two directories named 'nvqueue').

 `python manage.py test`